schufo/umss/README.md

-# Unsupervised Audio Source Separation Using Differentiable Parametric Source Models
+# Unsupervised Music Source Separation Using Differentiable Parametric Source Models

-This is the source code for the experiments related to the paper [Unsupervised Audio Source Separation Using Differentiable Parametric Source Models](https://arxiv.org/abs/2201.09592).
+This is the source code for the experiments related to the paper [Unsupervised Music Source Separation Using Differentiable Parametric Source Models](https://arxiv.org/abs/2201.09592).

 It contains a re-implementation of parts of the DDSP library in PyTorch.
 We added a differentiable all-pole filter which can be parameterized by line spectral frequencies or reflection coefficients.